smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 1. Make sure the emulator is running, then build and run the app on a real device or a simulated device.
 The SDL app should show up on the HMI.

 ### Head Unit
-To connect the example app to production or debug hardware via Bluetooth or USB, all you need to do to is select the `multi_sec_offDebug` build flavor and then run the app on a real Android device.
+You need a real device to connect the example app to production or debug hardware.
+To connect the example app via Bluetooth or USB, all you need to do to is select the `multi_sec_offDebug` build flavor and then run the app on an Android device.
 You can find more information about the USB transport in the [Using AOA Protocol](Getting Started/Using AOA Protocol) guide.

 If using the Bluetooth transport, make sure to first pair your Android phone to the hardware before attempting to connect your SDL app.
 !@